Where are the software cartographers? (Part 1)

 In this case, accepting limitations allows us to look for new ways to reach our goals, such as simplifying the systems by creating maps.
 If people cannot understand a system, what hope do we have of making a system better in the long term?

 Towards the creation of a Software Cartography process

 Software engineering needs a new way of thinking: that of a Software Cartographer.
 Teams should be willing to describe the system at a higher level of abstraction and keep that map in sync with the code.
 If we can achieve that, we can create a more evolvable system that is better understood, doesn't need to be rewritten, and prevents engineering teams from being overwhelmed.

-In the next post, we'll look at the low-level principles and behavioural changes you'll need to create a mapping process.
+In the next part of the series we'll look at how first principles works, and then we'll take a look at the low-level principles and behavioural changes you'll need to create a mapping process.
 To get inside the Software Cartographer's mindset, we'll approach this mapping process from the bottom up.
-The resulting process I call Vodolling - Its purpose is to increase understanding, aid rapid evolvability, and allow more minds to work together.
+The resulting process I call Vodelling - Its purpose is to increase understanding, aid rapid evolvability, and allow more minds to work together.
 It's simple, powerful and human-focused.
+Part 2

 If this problem deeply speaks to you and you want to help solve it, drop me an email https://adamcraven.com/contact/ or reach me at twitter